The World Is Yours: 7 Diverse Types of Jobs That Only Language Majors Can Fill

 If you choose this career path, you’ll be giving back to the language students of tomorrow, whose degrees will only open up more and more opportunities as the world continues to go global.

 So, all in all, you language majors can rest assured that, in the global economy, there will always be jobs for you.
+So get started by learning your target language and culture today.

-The reasons language majors do so well in these seven fields (and just about every other one you can think of in the modern world) is their skillset: not just being multilingual, but having communication, critical thinking, analytical and cultural skills that make them the perfect employees in a world where everyone’s speaking everyone else’s language as we all try to get the job done together.
+The reasons language majors do so well in the seven fields above (and just about every other one you can think of in the modern world) is their skillset: not just being multilingual, but having communication, critical thinking, analytical and cultural skills that make them the perfect employees in a world where everyone’s speaking everyone else’s language as we all try to get the job done together.

 Languages aren’t going away, and neither will language majors or the demand for their skills.